Jan.E.Man

-Jan.E.Man is a 2021 Indian Malayalam-language comedy drama film written and directed by Chidambaram in his directorial debut.
-It was co-written by Ganapathi (Chidambaram's younger brother) and Sapnesh Varachal.
-The film stars Basil Joseph, Lal, Arjun Ashokan, Balu Varghese and Ganapathi S Poduval in important roles.
-The film was produced by Lakshmi Warrier, Ganesh Menon, Sajith Kookal and Shawn Antony under the banner of Cheers Entertainment.
-The film was released on 19 November 2021, and was unanimously met with critical acclaim with praise towards the performances (particularly Basil Joseph's and Balu Varghese's), clean humour, emotional depth, story and Chidambaram's direction.
+Jan.E.Man (Urdu term for darling) is a 2021 Indian Malayalam-language dark humour drama film written and directed by Chidambaram S. Poduval in his directorial debut.
+The screenplay was co-written by Ganapathi S Poduval and Sapnesh Varachal.
+The film stars Basil Joseph, Lal, Arjun Ashokan, Balu Varghese, and Ganapathi S Poduval in important roles.

+The film was produced by Lakshmi Warrier, Ganesh Menon, Sajith Kookal, and Shawn Antony under the banner of Cheers Entertainment and was released on November 19, 2021.
+It received widespread critical acclaim for its performances, clean humour, emotional depth, story, and Chidambaram's direction.

 Plot

 Joymon is a nurse working in a cold and desolate part of Canada.
 He grapples with persistent loneliness and finds comfort in calls to his family and childhood friends in Kerala.
 He decides to celebrate his 30th birthday with a big party in Kerala and invites all of his old school friends.
 Faizal, one of his friends who is now a skin doctor, helps him organize it.
-Faizal asks another friend, Sampath, a car dealer, to host the party at his house.
-Initially reluctant, Sampath later agrees assuming that the birthday party will be a small affair.
-They pick Joymon from the airport and head to Sampath's house where Sampath's mother, sister and grandmother also live.
-Soon other friends like Ratheesh, a Malayalam TV serial actor, Sajith (Saji), a gangster along with his sidekick Kannan and Sampath's childhood sweetheart Ammu join the party.
-Contrary to Sampath's assumption, Joymon has planned a grand party including fireworks, lighting decorations, liquor, DJ and so on.
+Faizal asks another friend, Sambath, a car dealer, to host the party at his house.
+Initially reluctant, Sambath later agrees assuming that the birthday party will be a small affair.
+They pick Joymon from the airport and head to Sambath's house where Sambath's mother, sister and grandmother also live.
+Soon other friends like Ratheesh, a Malayalam TV serial actor, Sajith (Saji), a gangster along with his sidekick Kannan and Sambath's childhood sweetheart Ammu join the party.
+Contrary to Sambath's assumption, Joymon has planned a grand party including fireworks, lighting decorations, liquor, DJ and so on.
 He has even hired Akshay who is an event coordinator.

-While the party starts to get going, an older man named Ittichan, who lives in the house opposite to Sampath's has a heart attack and passes away.
+While the party starts to get going, an older man named Ittichan, who lives in the house opposite to Sambath's has a heart attack and passes away.
 This leads to the unusual situation where there is a birthday party celebration in one house and a funeral being planned in the other house.
 Moreover, Ittichan's younger daughter Jesna is heavily pregnant with her due date in a week.
-Sampath is unsympathetic, since he has had conflicts in the past with Monichan, Ittichan's estranged son.
+Sambath is unsympathetic, since he has had conflicts in the past with Monichan, Ittichan's estranged son.
 Soon, Ittichan's younger brother Kochukunju as well as Monichan and his friends arrive at Ittichan's house to plan the funeral.
 The sombre event at one house clashes with the loud and brightly lit party at the other house.
 Akshay decides to help with the funeral as well and becomes the event coordinator for both the events and runs back and forth between the two.